The Old Soldier – A mosaic for the anniversary of the First World War

 A meeting of old soldiers and the story of the last Lancers charge

-After the mosaic was completed I displayed it at ‘The Landscape Show’ in Battersea Park in London, and it was there that the work caught the eye of Jack, a Chelsea Pensioner.
+After the mosaic was completed I displayed it at ‘The Landscape Show’ in Battersea Park in London.
+It was there that the work caught the eye of Jack, a Chelsea Pensioner.
 Jack was a former member of the Lancers Regiment.
 Though of course too young for the First World War himself, he recounted how he had recently attended a very special ceremony in France to commemorate the last time the Lancers Regiment cavalry charged another lance regiment on 7 September 1914 at Moncel in France.
 The action was one of those markers of change, from the old ideals of warfare stretching back to the medieval period, to the new mechanised war of the modern era.

 The journey across the Somme